Grant Morgan (American football): Coaching career

 In April 2023, Morgan joined the Illinois coaching staff as a graduate assistant.
 The following season, he was the team's assistant linebackers coach.

 On January 30, 2025, the New York Giants announced that they had hired Morgan to be a defensive assistant.

+On March 7th, 2026, it was reported that Morgan was rejoining the Jacksonville Jaguars as a defensive assistant.

 Personal life

 Morgan is the second of seven siblings.
 He has an older brother – former Arkansas wide receiver Drew Morgan – in addition to four younger sisters and a younger brother.
 Morgan graduated from the University of Arkansas in 2019 with a Bachelor of Science in kinesiology, and again in 2020 with a Master of Science in operations management.
 On January 4, 2020, Morgan married his longtime girlfriend, Sydnie, an Arkansas Tech softball player.